publisha/publisha.github.io/_papers/iterativepublishing.md

 [![*The Elements of Typographic Style*, Robert Bringhurst, 2012](/images/iterativePublishing.010.jpeg)](/images/iterativePublishing.010.jpeg)

+By using the term **Version 4.0** the publishers are making a nod towards the digital world as well as giving a positive marketing message.

 ## Part 2: Workflow Versioning

 As in the previous section, we can refer to the way authors worked in the past.
 You can see here a typed manuscript of *The Waste Land*, T.S.
 Eliot[^5], with notes and edits by himself, his wife Vivien Eliot and Ezra Pound.
 There is no timeline for the notes; in which order they were applied.